All Episodes

 Of course it's the pursuit of profit.

-We had better be damn well satisfied and happy they had made some profits and they wouldn't have this flush one money to cough up.
+We had better be damn well satisfied and happy they had made some profits or they wouldn't have this flush fund money to cough up.

-Good lord, have if people in this country lost all of their moorings.
+Good Lord, have people in this country lost all of their moorings?

 Have people lost all sense of common sense?